Tuesday, October 19, 2010

 C William "Buck" Ewing of Hoagland, Ohio.
 Think Thompson went back a long way?
 Ewing debuted in 1880, during the Administration of Rutherford B. Hayes.
 He played his best years with the New York Giants, winning NL Pennants in 1888 and '89, and then helped the Cleveland Spiders win the Temple Cup in 1895, before closing his career with his hometown Reds in 1897.

-(That was a trophy given to the winner of a postseason series between the NL's 1st- and 2nd-place teams from 1894 to '97.
-Because the 2nd-place team won in ’94, ’95 and ’97, people lost interest and the Cup was withdrawn, although it's now on display at the Hall of Fame.
+(The Temple Cup was a trophy given to the winner of a postseason series between the NL's 1st- and 2nd-place teams from 1894 to '97.
+Because the 2nd-place team won in every year but 1896, people lost interest, and the Cup was withdrawn, although it's now on display at the Hall of Fame.
 Imagine if baseball had kept it, and treated it the way the NHL treats the Stanley Cup.
-Would we now be hearing Yankee Fans ask, "How many Temple Cups has YOUR team won?"
-Ironically, no current team has ever won one, unless you count the 1894 Cup won by the Giants who are now in San Francisco.)
+Would we now be hearing Yankee Fans ask, "How many Temple Cups has your team won?"
+Ironically, no current team has ever won one, unless you count the 1894 Cup won by the Giants, who are now in San Francisco.)

 Ewing may have been the best player of the 1880s, and pretty good in the 1890s, too.
-Lifetime batting average .303, OPS+ 129.
-He’s also the first player ever to hit 10 home runs in a season, in 1883.
+His lifetime batting average .303, OPS+ 129.
+He was also the 1st player ever to hit 10 home runs in a season, in 1883.
 He could play any position.
-Seriously: 636 games at catcher, 253 at first base, 235 in the outfield, 127 at third base, 51 at second base, 34 at shortstop and 9 pitching.
+Seriously: 636 games at catcher, 253 at 1st base, 235 in the outfield, 127 at 3rd base, 51 at 2nd base, 34 at shortstop and 9 pitching.
 And he was regarded as a good fielder at all of them.

 He died in 1906, age 47, and in 1939, when the Hall of Fame held an election to determine which 19th Century players were worthy, they chose Ewing, Cap Anson, Old Hoss Radbourn, Al Spalding, Charles Comiskey and Candy Cummings – although Spalding and Comiskey had credentials as executives that exceeded their impressive records as players, and Cummings got in mainly because he invented the curveball, which he probably hadn't actually done.
 And Anson was also a pretty good manager.
 So Ewing was the only one elected mainly as a player.